In this article, we discuss the pros and cons of hemp vs bamboo sheets.

 However, be wary of this as this softness is often achieved through harsh chemical processes as we explain further on.

-Often chemicals are used to process bamboo and make the material more durable and softer.
+Often chemicals are used to process bamboo and make the material softer and more durable.

-Bamboo is often woven together with other materials also to make the material softer.
+Bamboo is often woven together with other materials to make the material softer.

 Hemp fabric on the other hand, although has a more coarse feel, does soften up the more it is washed, so effectively gets softer over time.